Adarsh Gourav: Early life and background

 Adarsh Gourav Bhagavatula was born into a Telugu speaking family in Jamshedpur, Jharkhand.
 His father Satishnarayana Bhagavatula is from Srikakulam district and his mother Padmavati Bhagavatula hails from Vizianagaram in Andhra Pradesh.
 Gourav was brought up in Jamshedpur and studied in Loyola School, Jamshedpur.
 He later moved to Mumbai and studied at Narsee Monjee College.
+He had participated in Sa Re Ga Ma Pa in 2003 and L'il Champs in 2007 but was rejected from both.

 In 2007, when Gourav's father, who was an employee of The Central Bank of India, got transferred to Mumbai, the family decided to relocate.
 He studied at the Lilavatibai Podar High School.
 While singing in the Kala Ghoda Arts Festival 2007, he was spotted and asked if he wanted to try acting.
 He agreed only because he was excited to be on television.
 After a year of auditioning, he was cast as the young Shahrukh Khan in the film My Name is Khan.
 He studied in The Drama School in Mumbai.

 Gourav learnt Hindustani classical music for nine years under different Gurus.
 He started getting interested in Western music while in Junior college and sang for the college band "Steepsky".
 They recorded a single called "Good guys finish last".
 In college, he sang for a progressive rock band called "Oak Island" which was also featured in MTV Indies-Never Hide Sounds.